Metamorphosis Odyssey: Summary

 Aknaton found Vanth and recruited him to be his pilot and bodyguard.
-Vanth leapt at the chance that there might be a plan to destroy the Zygoteans; though he was shaken when Aknaton revealed the exact nature of the plan to him and the others.
+Vanth leapt at the chance that there might be a plan to destroy the Zygoteans, though he was shaken when Aknaton revealed the exact nature of the plan to him and the others.

 Aknaton had reasoned that since the Zygoteans were undefeatable, and the death of the galaxy could not be prevented, the only remaining kindness was to make the end as quick and painless as possible.
 He therefore created the Infinity Horn, whose purpose was to destroy the entire Milky Way.
 Appalled, but convinced that Aknaton's plan was the only option, Vanth and the others agreed.
 Fighting their way past an army of Zygoteans and their slaves (who had become aware of the plan and fought desperately to stop it), they returned to the cavern on the planet Dreamsend.
 As Aknaton and Vanth held off the Zygoteans outside, Za, Juliet, and Whis'Par entered the cavern and sounded the Infinity Horn, destroying the entire Milky Way in an instant.

 The three who sounded the Horn were transformed into a new kind of being, carrying with them all that remained of the Milky Way, except for Aknaton and Vanth.
 Aknaton had used his mystic powers to encase himself and Vanth in a bubble of force and throw them into intergalactic space.

 Eons later they crashed on a planet in another galaxy, where Vanth shot Aknaton in a fit of rage and guilt over the destruction of the Milky Way galaxy.
 Mortally wounded, Aknaton confessed that he had goaded Vanth into killing him because he could not live with the guilt.
 As he died, he told Vanth that he had saved him and brought him here because this galaxy was at a point where it might go down the same path as the Milky Way.
 Aknaton wanted Vanth to change the destiny of this new galaxy, and if he failed, to then locate the Infinity Horn to destroy this galaxy as well.

 The Price

-The second part of the "Metamorphosis Odyssey" was a graphic novel from Eclipse Comics called The Price.
+The second part of Metamorphosis Odyssey was a graphic novel from Eclipse Comics called The Price.
 The novel was originally published in black and white but was colorized for later reprintings.
 It tells the story of the magician-priest Syzygy Darklock and his rise to power within the Church of the Instrumentality.
 Although a part of the Dreadstar mythos, this is a solo story featuring Syzygy Darklock with Vanth Dreadstar making a brief appearance at the end.